A Workforce for the Future

 Chicago High School for Agricultural Sciences – Sheila Fowler, Former Assistant Principal

-CNH Industrial – Jennifer Graetz, Manager, Talent Acquisition
+CNH Industrial – Dana Fritsche, HR Director and Talent Acquisition Lead

 CNH Industrial – Michelle Javaherian, Community Impact Manager – Sustainability, CNH Industrial Foundation Officer